danmayer/danmayer.github.com/_posts/2021-11-23-availability.md

 * configuration change mistake
 * application code logic mistake
+* data store failure (DB migration mistake)
 * system overload
 * bad host issues
 * thundering herd

+This category, is where you might want to be thinking more in terms of __Time-based availability__, as these types of outages aren't just expected built in failure rates that all services should be built to handle as part of normal opperations, these are trigged by faulty changes, unexpected load, out of expectation infrastructure issues.

 ### Total 3rd Party Integration Outages